Equality Pennsylvania: History

 Equality Pennsylvania was founded by Andrew Park in 1996 in Philadelphia as the Center for Lesbian and Gay Civil Rights.
-Upon its founding, the Center provided legal services to members of the LGBT community in Philadelphia.
+Upon its founding, the Center provided legal services to members of the LGBTQ community in Philadelphia.
 The organization specifically provided assistance with HIV/AIDS discrimination and transgender name-change cases for the LGBT community.
 The organization eventually developed into Equality Advocates PA, which helped to advocate for LGBT rights along with its previous goal of providing legal representation to the LGBT community.
 Equality Advocates PA was instrumental in defeating constitutional amendments banning same-sex marriage in 2006 and 2008.
 In 2007, the organization also began to help draft LGBT non-discrimination legislation throughout the state.
 In 2009, Equality Advocates PA reorganized under the name of Equality Pennsylvania.
 Along with change of name, this reorganization saw the installation of a new board of directors and a new mission, which is to advocate for LGBT rights and LGBT legislation throughout Pennsylvania as a 501(c)(4) organization.
 The organization also reassigned its legal responsibilities to the Mazzoni Center so it could focus on advocating for equality for LGBT individuals.
 In 2010, the organization hired Ted Martin to become the Executive Director and opened an office in Harrisburg, Pennsylvania, to help expand the focus of the organization beyond Philadelphia and to allow for easier access to the General Assembly and the Governor.
 Following Martin's resignation in June 2017, the organization closed its Harrisburg office and established an even greater statewide network through the activation of regional chapters and with board members across the Commonwealth.

 Equality Pennsylvania's related entities include: